gsaldutti/MITO-Sheets/README.md

 # MITO-Sheets

-# Mito combines your favorite data science tools in a neat Python package.
-Mito is a spreadsheet interface for Python.
-You can import Mito into your Jupyter Notebook and a spreadsheet will appear.
+# What is Mito in Python?
+Mito is a Python library that helps you perform data preparation, data cleaning, transformation, exploratory data analysis, creating graphs, etc. Through a GUI, you can get a lot done with just one or two lines of codes and a few clicks.
+They tried to create a similar experience as if you were using Microsoft Excel

 # Installing Mito
 ## How to get a Mito sheet rendering on your own JupyterLab